pantheon-systems/documentation/source/content/migrate-manual.md

   <Tab title="WordPress" id="wp-code" active={true}>

-  Copy the following directories from your existing site to a matching directory in your new site's `wp-content` directory:
+  Copy the following directories from your existing site to a matching directory in your new site's `code/wp-content` directory:

+   - `mu-plugins`
-   - `wp-content/themes`
+   - `plugins`
-   - `wp-content/plugins`
+   - `themes`

-   - Any other folders under `wp-content` that are *not* `wp-content/uploads`.
+  As well as any other folders under `wp-content` that are *not* `wp-content/uploads`.

   </Tab>